Evidence-Based. Clearly Delivered.

 SUMMARY:

-The CDC currently recommends COVID-19 vaccination for individuals 6 months and older in the United States for the prevention of coronavirus disease 2019 (COVID-19) including booster dose.
-Vaccination during pregnancy and lactation period is encouraged to mitigate the significant risks associated with COVID.
+The CDC does not currently recommend COVID-19 vaccination during pregnancy and the lactation period in the absence of other risk factors.
+However, ACOG and SMFM continues to recommend vaccination during pregnancy and lactation to mitigate the significant risks associated with COVID.

 • Counseling should include the following elements